StefanoMunari/acts/README.md

 Project for the [Concurrent and Distributed Systems course 2015/2016](http://www.math.unipd.it/~tullio/SCD/2015/) at [University of Padua - MSc level](http://informatica.math.unipd.it/laureamagistrale/indexen.html).

-Documentation of the ACTS project can be found at [this link](https://github.com/StefanoMunari/acts-docs/releases/download/release-1.0-report/atcs-report-v1.0.0.pdf).
+Documentation of the ACTS project can be found at [this link (project report)](https://github.com/StefanoMunari/acts-docs/releases/).

 This repository includes the source code of the ACTS simulator, divided as
 follows: